wojciechbednarz/Weather_Fetcher/README.md

 - Fetch current weather details for a given city.
 - Fetch and display the current temperature in Celsius.
 - Save weather data to a file.
+- Save weather data to a QR code.
 - Log useful information, warnings, and errors during API calls.

 ## Requirements